CongJie-Pan/congjie-pan.github.io/index.md

 posts_limit: 0
 ---

-<p data-i18n="intro-para1">I am CongJie Pan (潘驄杰), a Senior at Chung Yuan Christian University majoring in Information Management, with a specialized passion for Digital Humanities and Ancient Chinese text processing.
-My academic journey uniquely combines traditional humanities scholarship with modern computational approaches.</p>
+<p data-i18n="intro-para1">Hello👋, I am CongJie Pan (潘驄杰), a Senior at Chung Yuan Christian University majoring in Information Management, with a specialized passion for Digital Humanities and Ancient Chinese text processing, combining traditional humanities scholarship with software development.</p>

-<p data-i18n="intro-para2">My cross-disciplinary expertise stems from earning a top alternate position in National Taiwan University's Chinese Department transfer examination and extensive experience in tutoring Chinese literature.
-This foundation has enabled me to bridge classical scholarship with contemporary technology through various educational and research initiatives.</p>
+<p data-i18n="intro-para2">My cross-disciplinary opportunity stems from my interest in Chinese classical studies and experience in Chinese literature tutoring, as well as my passion for software development.
+These experiences enable me to bridge classical scholarship with software technology.</p>

-<p data-i18n="intro-para3">Currently, I am honored to work on a National Science and Technology Council (NSTC) funded research project focusing on constructing a knowledge query system for Ancient Chinese using advanced RA-LLMs frameworks under Professor Chin-Hui Lai's guidance.
-My goal is to make Ancient Chinese literature more accessible through innovative digital tools and AI-powered systems.</p>
+<p data-i18n="intro-para3">My goal is to make Ancient Chinese literature more accessible to the public through innovative digital tools and AI-driven systems, helping people fall in love with Chinese classical literature.</p>

 ## <span data-i18n="education">Education</span>